Vyral/tony-geraci-recruiting/_posts/2020-03-20-5-tips-to-maintain-your-mental-toughness-in-a-down-market.md

 {% include youtube.html %}

-In times like these, we agents need mental toughness to maintain our business.
-Here’s how to help keep your mental toughness.
+<p style="text-align: center;"><em>In times like these, we agents need mental toughness to maintain our business.
+Here’s how to help keep your mental toughness.</em></p>

 It’s important to have mental toughness in a down market.
 With the coronavirus pandemic, we know the market will slow down in different ways.